lunayuehuang/MSE544-HyperDrive/README.md

 6. Configurate the base training session
     Here we are configuring our experiment, as we have done in previous tutorials.
-    - *source_directory:* indicates the (working) directory our scripts can be found
-    - *script:* defines the python script we want to run
-    - *compute_target:* tells Azure where we want to run this experiment
-    - *environment:* initiates the predefined environment needed to succesfully run this experiment
-    - *arguments:* allows us to define some constant parameters that the experiment should use (i.e. ratio of data allocatted to the test, validation, and training set).
-Notice we also input our dataset here, which we have mounted
     ```
     config = ScriptRunConfig(source_directory='./',
                              script='main.py',